 - Allow time for participants to take their tests.
-Scoring and profile narrative is completed electronically immediately after the assessment is completed.
-Have participants tell you when they have completed their profiles.
+Profiles are available immediately after the assessment is completed.
+Ask participants to tell you when they have completed their profiles.

 - Once you've learned that they have taken their test(s), go to the original email(s) you received and click the embedded link.

-- You can print, email, or save profiles as PDF files.
+- You can print, email, or save completed profiles as PDF files.

 - Place your order.